 Virtlab is a "virtual laboratory where students deduce scientific principles by performing laboratory experiments."
 It employs Flash- and JavaScript-enhanced Web technologies, as well as spreadsheet files.
 In addition to various simulatins, they claim to offer considerable flexibility in model-building for more curious students to explore.

-A distance-learning laboratory project - a 2005 article by Jimmy Reeves of U of North Carolina, describing in some detail a home-study lab to accompany a one-semester course for non-majors.
+{Solving the laboratory dilemma in distance learning general chemistry} - a 2005 article by Jimmy Reeves of U of North Carolina, describing in some detail a home-study lab to accompany a one-semester course for non-majors. (≤2006)

 Home Science Tools and kits for science projects.